squeakycleanfreshie-cloud/StudyTotem/README.md

 # StudyTotem

 **What is StudyTotem?**
-Study Totem: - study totem is a desk pet that pushes you to study -when it is flipped, it starts a timer and tracks your study time. - this colour mode is blue -when it is right way up, it acts as a light that can be turned off by tapping
+Study totem is a desk pet that pushes you to study!

+**What does it Do?**
+It tracks study time depending on what mode it is in.
+For example, when it is upside down, it is in study mode, tracking time studied.
+More modes are to be added soon.

+**How Do You Use It?**
+Keep it on your desk, to remind you that you have to study.
+If you haven't studied in a long time, the light will turn red and not turn off.

 **Why did I create StudyTotem?**
 I created StudyTotem because I wanted a motivation to study, that reminds my and sits on my desk 24/7.
 I also wanted it to have some function, like be a light - and track study time.